 Some contend there is no answer by insinuating Elgar concocted the notion of an absent principal Theme as an afterthought, practical joke, or marketing ploy.
 These myths obdurately reverberate in the echo chamber of academia.
 Others take Elgar at his word and accept the challenge that there is a famous melody lurking behind the Variations’ contrapuntal and modal facade.
 Regardless of what side is taken in this debate, conventional scholarship stalwartly maintains the solution cannot be known with certainty because Elgar allegedly took his secret to the grave in February 1934.
 They insist Elgar never wrote down the answer for posterity to discover.
 However, this opinion overlooks his documented obsession with cryptography.
 This incontestable fact raises the likelihood that the solution is encoded within the Enigma Variations’ orchestral score.

 A decade of trawling the Enigma Variations has netted over one hundred cryptograms in diverse forms that encode a set of mutually consistent and complementary solutions.
-Although that figure may seem extravagant, it is entirely consistent with Elgar’s lifelong obsession for ciphers.
+Although that figure may seem extravagant, it is entirely consistent with Elgar’s lifelong obsession with ciphers.
 More significantly, their solutions give definitive answers to the core questions posed by the Enigma Variations.
 What is the secret melody to which the Enigma Theme is a counterpoint and serves as the melodic foundation for the ensuing movements?
 Answer: Ein feste Burg (A Mighty Fortress) by Martin Luther.
 What is Elgar’s “dark saying” ensconced within the Enigma Theme?
-Answer: A musical Polybius box cipher embedded in its inaugural six bars which are cordoned off by an oddly placed double barline.
+Answer: A musical Polybius box cipher embedded in its inaugural six bars cordoned off by an oddly placed double barline.
 Who is the secret friend and inspiration behind Variation XIII?
 Answer: Jesus Christ, the Savior of Elgar’s Roman Catholic faith.
 The cryptographic evidence supporting these discoveries is diverse, prodigious, and decisive.
 Ongoing research continues to excavate new cipher discoveries in Elgar’s symphonic homage to cryptography.

 The Title Page Acrostic Anagram Ciphers